zzc-1998/DHHQA/README.md

 # Digital Human Heads Quality Assessment Database 🚀🚀🚀

 We are excited to present our latest research paper proposing a large-scale quality assessment database for digital human heads (DHHs).
 Our database includes a total of 1,540 DHH models, including 55 high-quality reference stimuli and their corresponding manually degraded versions with 7 types of distortions.
+[Access to the database.](#access)

 <p align="center">
   <img src="https://github.com/zzc-1998/DHHQA/blob/main/sample.jpg" />